wisp/nfc-wisp-fw/README.md

 ---
 1. The tagged version **"v1.0"** is the released stable version for **NFC-WISP 1.0** hardware and implement ISO 14443-Type B protocol, we put partially implemented ISO 15693 in the source code, but haven't fully tested it yet.
 The older pre-release firmware code is taged as **"pre-release"**.
-2. A programed **NFC-WISP 1.0** tag using this firmware can be read as normal NFC tag using some NFC reading app (such as NFC Research Lab) on NFC-enabled andriod smartphone.
+2. A programed **NFC-WISP 1.0** tag using this firmware can be read as normal NFC tag using some NFC reading app (such as [NFC TagInfo](https://play.google.com/store/apps/details?id=at.mroland.android.apps.nfctaginfo&hl=en)) on NFC-enabled andriod smartphone.
 We test it on Nexus S, Galaxy S4 and Nexus S. But the nfc-eink-img-update-demo (see below) is only tested with Nexus S with our [andriod phone app]( https://github.com/wisp/nfc-reader-app.git).

 #Configuration
 ---